florian-lefebvre/astro-integration-kit/.changeset/olive-rabbits-beg.md

 ---
-"astro-integration-kit": patch
+"astro-integration-kit": minor
 ---

-Add new `defineAllHooksPlugin` for plugins that provide APIs for any hook, including third-party hooks.
+Adds a new `defineAllHooksPlugin` helper for plugins that provide APIs for any hook, including third-party hooks.